Fayette County, Kentucky

 Genealogy, History & Facts

 Fayette County was created on June 30, 1780 as one of the three original counties formed by Virginia.

 Where can find Fayette County Birth, marriage, Divorce and Death Records?

-Fayette County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
+Fayette County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 – present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.
+Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.

 You can search online for Fayette County Birth, Marriage, Divorce or Death Records.
-You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.
+You can also Order Electronically Online or you can download an application for Birth Certificate, Marriage / Divorce Certificate or Death Certificates to mail.

-What Fayette County, IA census records are available?
+What Fayette County, KY census records are available?